 Art Dealers' Archives

-The purchase of the photographic collections of commercial dealers extends the scope of the department of image collections to include lesser-known artists and works of art.
+Acquiring the photographic collections of commercial dealers extends the scope of the department of image collections to include lesser-known artists and works of art.
 Gifts are noted with an asterisk.

 A selection of the most important items sold at Christie's London from 1910 to 1980 and every catalogue illustration from auctions at Christie's London from 1980 to 1986 and at the New York branch from 1977 to 1985 (1,200 microforms)

 P. & D. Colnaghi

 Photographs documenting sales at London’s Colnaghi gallery, specializing in old master paintings, drawings, and prints.
 Includes the collection of Adrian Eeles, director of the Print Department at Colnaghi between 1976-1982, pertaining to sales primarily from 1950 to 1980 (4,700 photographs) and from the photographic firm, The John Freeman Group.
 (6,000 photographs)

 Photos of late 19th- and early 20th-century French decorative arts from the archives of the Paris furniture maker and interior decorator (580 mounted photographs)

 Photo collection from the New York branch of the Paris dealer specializing in nineteenth- and twentieth-century French paintings (14,000 photographs)